St Mary's Church, Wavertree: History

 The building originated as a Methodist church, which was built in 1872–73.
 In the 1880s additions were made to it, including a tower with a broach spire.
 The church was damaged during the First World War, and was renovated in 1925.
 It failed to flourish, and closed as a Methodist church in 1950.

 St Mary's Anglican church was designed by W. and J. Hay and built in Sandown Park.
 The foundation stone was laid on 15 August 1850, and the church was consecrated in 1856, but it was destroyed by bombing in the Second World War.
 When the Methodists closed the church, it was sold to the Church of England, and converted for use as an Anglican church.
 This was consecrated in December 1952.

 Architecture

 The church is constructed in yellow sandstone with red sandstone dressings.
-It has a slate roof.
+It has a slated roof.
 The plan consists of a five-bay nave without aisles, shallow transeptal projections, a canted apse at the east end, a west baptistry, and a northeast steeple.
 The tower has angle buttresses, and an entrance under a pointed arch, above which are two lancet windows.
 Over this are two-light windows with rose windows, and above them are a Lombard frieze, gargoyles, and a pierced parapet.
 The windows along the sides of the nave have two lights and contain Decorated tracery.
 At the east end of the church is a blocked entrance, with a five-light window above it.
 Incorporated in the blocked entrance is the foundation stone of the original Anglican church.